Kshitij14397/Namaste-React/README.md

 - Basically suppose if you want to make an API call and want to store the data inside redux store, so there used to be a design pattern or coding pattern which use middlewares and thunks in old Vanilla Redux.
 Now with RTK, we have new something known as RTK Query.

+# Episode 13: Time For Test
+- There are two types of Testing that developers can perform:
+    i) Manual Testing: Testing the feature or any part of the application by himself. ii) Testing by writing code(Test cases + some code) that will test the application.
+- In the second scenario we have 3 more types of Testing:
+    i) Unit Testing: You test your React Components in isolation.
+Only that React Component will be rendered and tested. ii) Integration Testing: There are multiple components and they are talking to each other and we will develop a flow of an action in our React Application, that we will test. iii) End To End Testing - e2e Testing: Testing the React Application as soon as the user lands on the website to the user leaves the website and we will test all the flows(Testing your whole application flow).
+It's kind of simulating what the user will do throughout the App.
+- End to End Testing requires different types of tools like Selenium etc.
+- React Testing Library is built on top of DOM Testing Library.
+- React Testing Library uses something known as Jest behind the scenes.
+- Jest uses Babel behind the scenes.

+# Setting up Testing in our app
+- Install React Testing Library
+- Installed Jest
+- Installed Babel dependencies
+- Configure Babel
+- Configure Parcel Config file to disable default babel transpilation
+- Jest configuration: npx jest --init
+- Install jsdom library
+- Install @babel/preset-react - to make JSX work in test cases
+- Include @babel/preset-react inside my babel config
+- Install @testing-library/jest-dom

+- "--" is known as dunder.
+- In every test case you will render something, query something and assert something.
+- test and it are both the same thing.
+- jsdom environment understands JSX code.
+It does not understand redux code.
+- Every test case has an isolated render, query and assert in it.
+- jsdom is browser like environment.